 The city park that now sits on a portion of the land seized by the city has borne a variety of names over the years.
 But it was not until 2006 that the city agreed to rename the park "Bruce's Beach'' in honor of the evicted family.
 That honor, however, has been derided by critics as a hollow gesture toward the family.

-After hours of public comment and debate Tuesday night, the Manhattan Beach City Council adopted a resolution acknowledging and condemning the city's actions of a century ago involving Bruce's Beach.
-But the resolution did not include an apology to the family.
-The council did agree to install new historical markers at the site.
+After hours of public comment and debate earlier this month, the Manhattan Beach City Council adopted a resolution acknowledging and condemning the city's actions of a century ago involving Bruce's Beach and agreeing to install new historical markers at the site.

-A descendant of the Bruce family, Chief Duane Yellowfeather Shepard, lashed out at the council during Friday's announcement, making it clear the family would be pursuing legal action to be fully reimbursed for the seizure of the land, along with restitution for lost earnings from what the resort would have earned over the past century, along with punitive damages for the institutional racism in this city that railroaded our family out of here.''
+A descendant of the Bruce family, Chief Duane Yellowfeather Shepard, lashed out at the council during its announcement, making it clear the family would be pursuing legal action to be fully reimbursed for the seizure of the land, along with restitution for lost earnings from what the resort would have earned over the past century, along with "punitive damages for the institutional racism in this city that railroaded our family out of here."

-"We reserve our rights on this Earth to be men, to be women, to be human beings, to be given the rights of human beings, to be given the respect of human beings in this country, in this day, in this society and in this damn city,'' he said.
+Shepard said, "We reserve our rights on this Earth to be men, to be women, to be human beings, to be given the rights of human beings, to be given the respect of human beings in this country, in this day, in this society and in this damn city."